 If you don’t want to move into the house and don’t want to deal with a burdensome rental property, sell it.
 Selling the house is ideal if you share the inheritance.
 Hopefully, the house will sell for a profit, but remember that you will be responsible for the costs associated with selling the house.

 The traditional way to sell a house today is to work with a real estate agent to get a fair price for the house.
 You’ll also have to work on repairing the house and preparing it for showings to get the best price.
 Not all property owners have the time or patience to sell a house the traditional way.
+You might ask yourself can I sell my house before foreclosure?
 Difficult situations like foreclosure, the death of a family member, and burdensome rental properties all influence the need for a fast closing.